-Contextual Indicator 3 - Local Economy in 2015/16
+Contextual Indicator 3 - Local Economy in 2017/18

-- Chelmsford City has the seventh largest workforce in the East of England (behind Peterborough, Cambridge, Central Bedfordshire, Luton, Norwich and Watford) and is the largest amongst the Essex districts. - The service sector accounts for 86% of all employment in Chelmsford City compared to manufacturing which now accounts for 4.9% of the workforce and construction which accounts for 7.4% of the workforce. - The number of jobs within the manufacturing industry has remained constant (circa 4% /4,000 jobs) since 2010. - The number of jobs within the service industry has increased by 6,000 (21%) since 2010. - The number of jobs within the banking, finance and insurance sector has fallen by 500 (16%) since 2010. - The largest employment sectors in Chelmsford City are public administration, education and health (27,500 people employed within these sectors), distribution, hotels and restaurants (8,500), and finance, information technology and other business activities (17,800). - The average gross weekly earnings of a full time worker in the Chelmsford City administrative area workforce has improved to £527.10, this compares the average gross weekly earnings for a Chelmsford City resident of £608.70. - The economic inactivity rate in the Chelmsford City administrative area is 15.7%, which is lower than the East of England average of 19.8%, and lower than the national average of 20.1%.
+- Chelmsford City has the seventh largest workforce in the East of England (behind Peterborough, Central Bedfordshire, Cambridge, Luton, Watford and Norwich) and is the joint largest amongst the Essex districts (alongside Basildon). - The service sector accounts for 86% of all employment in Chelmsford City compared to manufacturing which now accounts for 4.7% of the workforce and construction which accounts for 5.9% of the workforce. - The number of jobs within the human health and social care sector has increased by circa 6,300 (7.7%) since 2011. - The number of jobs within the manufacturing industry has fallen by circa 2,000 (2.3%) since 2011. - The number of jobs within the banking, finance and insurance sector has fallen by 4,672 (5.4%) since 2011. - The largest employment sectors in Chelmsford City are human health and social work activities (16,000 people employed within this sector), wholesale and retail trade (14,000), education (8,000) and professional, scientific and technical activities (6,000). - The average gross weekly earnings of a full time worker in the Chelmsford City administrative area workforce has improved to £565.40, this compares the average gross weekly earnings for a Chelmsford City resident of £594.60. - The economic inactivity rate in the Chelmsford City administrative area is 15.1%, which is lower than the East of England average of 19.2%, and lower than the national average of 21.6%.